CloudWithChris/cloudwithchris.com/content/blog/crossposting-content.md

 Reflecting back on my [contributing to open source](/blog/contributing-to-open-source) article, I'd love to have additional support on the project if this is something you're interested in.
 By no means is my implementation perfect, but it solves the immediate problem that I have.
 I can see this becoming an incredibly valuable tool for content creators though.
 It already sows the seeds to be a reliable tool to build upon, including:

 * Ability to detect if a YouTube property exists in the frontmatter, and append the appropriate YouTube embedding code for either platform.
-* Ability to detect local URLs within the markdown and convert those hyperlinks to the full canonical URLs of the content, to point back to your original content.
+* Ability to detect local URLs within the Markdown and convert those hyperlinks to the full canonical URLs of the content, to point back to your original content.
 * Ability to cross post to either medium.com or dev.to.
 One of my next priority items is to generate a local copy instead of posting to a third party, e.g. if you wanted to see a draft before running.
 * Ability to calculate the Canonical URL based upon the baseURL, and the path to your appropriate content directory/subdirectory.
 * Ability to import the first n tags from your frontmatter property list as a list of tags to be used in medium.com or dev.to.